 You can enable and configure the Remote Logging feature in the Datto appliance GUI at Configure → Device Settings.

-Once enabled you will see the configuration prompt shown in Figure 1.
+Once enabled, you will see the configuration prompt.

 Figure 1: Remote Logging configuration.